 As you’ll note from the title, the tip is specifically for women since it involves the use of bobby Pins (known as kirby grips or hair grips in the UK).
-However, it can be adapted for men, especially if you have curly hair or your glasses grip the sides of your head fairly tightly.
+However, it can be adapted for men, especially if you have curly hair or your glasses grip the sides of your head tightly.

-Christina’s hack stops a bright computer screen reflecting back to your webcam or smartphone when on a Zoom, Skype, or another type of video conference call.
+Christina’s hack stops a bright computer screen reflecting to your webcam or smartphone when on a Zoom, Skype, or another type of video conference call.

 You could try lowering the brightness of your computer screen but that brings its own problems.
 First, you can’t properly see other participants on the call.
 Second, you can’t see the menu or controls on the video conference app you’re using.
-Third, if you want to share your screen to show a presentation you’re going to have to turn the screen brightness up again to see your slides, etc.
+Third, if you want to share your screen to show a presentation, you’re going to have to turn the screen brightness up again to see your slides, etc.

 The basic idea is to raise the temples or legs of your glasses up so that the lenses tip downwards.
 Because the lenses and computer screen are no longer parallel or square on, the reflection of the will be angled down towards your desk or tabletop rather than your webcam.

 Christina does this by twisting a small amount of hair together from just above the ear.
 Pull the twist of hair straight back and use the bobby pin to secure it in place.
 Now let the rest of your hair back down into place near your ear.
 Repeat on the other side of your head.
-For the step by step process watch the video below.
+For the step-by-step process watch the video below.

 You can now put on your glasses but poke the temple tips through the slots formed by the twisted hair strand.
 Your glasses and lenses will be tipping forwards so the reflection of the screen should either disappear or be minimized.

-Obviously this technique might not work as well with men, although if you have lots of curly hair near your ears the hack will work with the need for bobby pins.
+Obviously, this technique might not work as well with men, although if you have lots of curly hair near your ears the hack will work with the need for bobby pins.

-In my case, because my glasses form a snug fit against the side of my head I can just raise the temples and my glasses will stay in place.
+In my case, because my glasses form a snug fit against the side of my head, I can just raise the temples and my glasses will stay in place.
 Don’t try bending your glasses to give a tight fit, this could cause damage.

 This hack also works if you’re using a desk lamp or ring light positioned either behind and slightly above your computer screen or on the desk in front of you.
 The fact that the lamp is slightly higher than your webcam or camera is to your advantage.
 The higher position of the lamp means a larger angle between the lamp, your glasses, and your webcam.
-So you will need to tilt down your glasses slightly less than in the case of eliminating the computer monitor reflection.
+So, you will need to tilt down your glasses slightly less than in the case of eliminating the computer monitor reflection.